 As the stock market continues its gyrations this year in the face of the unprecedented circumstances of COVID-19 and subsequent macroeconomic downtown, how are life science tool companies’ stocks doing?
 One way to answer this question is to look at companies that have completed IPOs over the past two years.
 New to the public market and still operating at net losses, these companies are one gage of investors’ confidence in the future of the sector.

-Overall stock market gains are an ongoing upside for many of these companies, with the S&P 500 up 28.9% last year and the NASDAQ rising 35.2%.
-Although academic customers constitute many of these firms’ customer base, the stock market’s strength has also been good news for their biotech customers as the NASDAQ Biotechnology Index rose 25.11% last year.
-However, how the companies’ stock prices will fare in the future will depend on multiple factors.
+Overall stock market gains were an upside for many US companies in 2019, with the S&P 500 up 28.9% and the NASDAQ gaining 35.2%.
+Although academic customers constitute many of these firms’ customer bases, the stock market’s strength has also been good news for their biotech customers as the NASDAQ Biotechnology Index rose 25.11% last year.
+But how these companies’ stock prices will fare in the future will depend on multiple factors.